Pixar's Up! meets the Dark Souls saga: a trial-and-error rich, heartfelt platformer that made me shed tears of bittersweet joy at the end.

 You can also casually collect fishes during the gameplay but it's mostly about the emotional journey...

 The message seems to be clichéd yet believe me: it's really not.
-It really touched me because I just felt the developer's honest caring on the game.
+It really touched me because I just felt the developer's honest caring about the game.
 So simple, so rewarding.

 It took 3 hours to finish the story but it was mostly that trial-and-error part.
 And I enjoyed it, especially that touching tone and the truly beautiful music.
 You may ask why 9.99 for a short game like this: it's because the devs help pet adoption centers.
 A really good cause.